zesoup/pg_settimeout/README.md

 Usefull for some implementations that would otherwise require an application-level mechanism.

 Provides two functions:

-    pid pg_settimeout (query, timeout)
+*	pid pg_settimeout (query, timeout) : will execute the query after <timeout>ms .
-    pid pg_setinterval(query, timeout)

-pg_settimeout will take a query and orders a backgroundworker to execute the query after <timeout>ms have passed. pg_setinterval will do the same, but repeat the task forever.
+*       pid pg_setinterval(query, timeout) : will do the same, but repeat the task forever.
 Still in Development

 ## Example - Timeoutception